bloom-works/child-welfare-playbook/src/_posts/blog/understanding-warmlines.md

 [This summary](https://drive.google.com/file/d/1PmvOqPPrKlP52_g5hs3cTiqNwsh52gWV/view?usp=drive_link) lays out the 5 key components identified, along with the lessons warmlines shared with them.
 Bloom Works has also created a visual [component map](https://drive.google.com/file/d/1X8Y1pVvRdDiCD_P9iPnUwNUEdRoYgA1d/view?usp=drive_link), to understand the details and tooling important for each component.

 On July 10, 2025, the Prevention Collaborative hosted a session where Bloom Works presented their findings and Casey Family Programs and Chapin Hall contributed thoughts from their work on the service connection ecosystem.
-[You can watch the recording here.](#)
+[You can watch the recording here.](https://drive.google.com/file/d/14c8A4ioOcqfgahoNwNgUVn2mIFPl9mQa/view)

-If you have thoughts or questions send us a message at [prevention@bloomworks.digital](mailto:prevention@bloomworks.digital).
+If you have thoughts or questions, you can message the Bloom Works team at [prevention@bloomworks.digital](mailto:prevention@bloomworks.digital).